Cisco SASE: Sites Connectivity

 Enabling Multiple Default Routes

 MX Spokes enrolled in the cloud fabric always receive a default route (iBGP) from the cloud hubs.
 To preserve the cloud path to the Internet, the IPv4 default route feature should not be enabled on the listed MX hubs.
-In the illustration below, the Spoke’s hub priority list uses 'Hub 1' for direct access to its application subnets over AutoVPN established between a Spoke and a Hub.
-The IPv4 default route option should not be used under 'Hub 1' as it will make the cloud hub default routes obsolete.
+In the illustration below, the Spoke’s hub priority list uses 'Hub 1' for direct access to its application subnets over AutoVPN established between a Spoke and this Hub 1.
+The IPv4 default route option should not be used under 'Hub 1' as it will backhaul all Internet traffic from this spoke to Hub 1 and make the cloud hub default routes obsolete.
 Therefore, such configuration is not supported.

 Spokes Configured with eBGP